zachomedia/katacoda-courses/kubernetes-fundamentals-1/module-1/step2.md

 `kubectl get pods`{{execute}}

-Once the container is running, it can be exposed via different networking options, depending on requirements.
-One possible solution is NodePort, that provides a dynamic port on the host to a container.
-What this command does is create iptables rules to route traffic that hits a specific port on the host to the container that we deployed.
+There are many ways to access the pod from outside the cluster.
+We can use `NodePort` to expose a running pod via a dynamically assigned port on the Kubernetes node.

 `kubectl expose deployment first-deployment --port=80 --type=NodePort`{{execute}}

+> *How does this work?* This will create an `iptables` (Linux firewall) entry to redirect incomming traffic on that port to the pod.

-The command below finds the allocated port and executes a HTTP request.
+The command below finds the allocated port and performs a HTTP request.

 `export PORT=$(kubectl get svc first-deployment -o go-template='{{range.spec.ports}}{{if .nodePort}}{{.nodePort}}{{"\n"}}{{end}}{{end}}')
 echo "Accessing master:$PORT"